7mada123/disposable_cached_images/README.md

   DisposableImages.decodedImages.addAssets(path);
 ```

-If you decode the images in this way, you will have to get dispose the images manually or set the maximum number of decoded images
+If you decode the images in this way, you will have to dispose the images manually or set the maximum number of decoded images

 ```dart
 // set the maximum number of decoded images, old images will be removed if this number is exeeded